groupadd - add (create) a new group definition on the system

 Allows the gid to be duplicated (non-unique).
 An administrator must have solaris.group.assign authorization to use this option.

 The repository specifies which name service will be updated.
 The valid repositories are files and ldap.
 The default repository is files.
 When the repository is files, the user names can be present in other name service repositories and can be assigned to a group in the files repository.
 When the repository is ldap, all the assignable attributes must be present in the ldap repository, and both the LDAP server and client must be configured with enableShadowUpdate.
 See ldapclient(8) for details.

 Adds a list of users user1, user2 to the group.

 The following operands are supported:

-A string consisting of characters from the set of lower case alphabetic characters and numeric characters.
-A warning message is written if the string exceeds MAXGLEN-1, which is usually eight characters.
-The group field must contain at least one character; it accepts lower case or numeric characters or a combination of both, and must not contain a colon (:) or NEWLINE.
+A string consisting of characters from the set of ASCII lowercase alphabetic characters and numeric characters.
+A warning message is written if the string exceeds MAXGLEN-1, which is 32 characters in Oracle Solaris 11.4.
+The group field must contain at least one character; it accepts lowercase or numeric characters or a combination of both, and must not contain a colon (:) or NEWLINE.

 The following exit values are returned:

 Invalid command syntax.
 A usage message for the groupadd command is displayed.